lewtds/bogo/README.md

 $ make

+# Keep the server running in a separate terminal
+$ ./build/server

 # Run a Gtk+ 2 app with bogo.
 Candidates include: pluma, terminator,
 # firefox, chromium, etc.  Note that you HAVE to be clear about the
 # Gtk version as loading Gtk 2's plugin in a Gtk 3 app will crash it.